Barbary macaques in Gibraltar

 This young Barbary macaque is part of a group of 25 to 70 individuals from several different monkey families in Gibraltar.

-Originally from the Atlas Mountains and the Rif Mountains of Morocco, the Barbary macaque population in Gibraltar is the only wild monkey population on the European continent.
-Although most Barbary monkey populations in Africa are experiencing decline due to hunting and deforestation, the Gibraltar population is increasing.
+Originally from the Atlas Mountains and the Rif of Morocco, the Barbary macaque population in Gibraltar is the only wild monkey population on the European continent.
+Although most Barbary monkey populations in the African continent (specifically Algeria, Tunisia and Morocco) are experiencing decline due to hunting and deforestation, the Gibraltar population is increasing.
 As of 2020, some 300 animals in five troops occupy the Upper Rock area of the Gibraltar Nature Reserve, though they make occasional forays into the town.
-As they are a tailless species, they are also known locally as Barbary apes or rock apes, despite being classified as monkeys (Macaca sylvanus).
-Spanish speakers simply refer to them as monos (monkeys) when conversing in Spanish, although English is the native language as the area is a British overseas territory.
+Barbary macaques are classified as monkeys (Macaca sylvanus), yet they are known locally and erroneously as "Barbary apes", "rock apes" or "lesser apes" because they are a tailless simian species.
+Spanish-speakers simply refer to them as monos (monkeys) when conversing in Spanish.